-Working across 40 countries with government leaders, national universities, research practitioners, front-line service providers and young people, the End Violence Lab (EV Lab) at the University of Edinburgh has a mission to improve the lives of children by transforming and mobilizing data and evidence to create change.
+Working across 40 countries with government leaders, national universities, research practitioners, front-line service providers, and young people, the University of Edinburgh has a mission to improve the lives of children by transforming and mobilizing data and evidence to create change.

-The EV Lab is poised to become a leading solutions hub with a priority focus on child sexual exploitation and abuse.
-Alongside this work, the University of Edinburgh in 2022, will launch a global data institute for childsafety with the remit to collect improved CSEA prevalence data.
+The University of Edinburgh is poised to become a leading solutions hub with a priority focus on child sexual exploitation and abuse.
+In 2022, the University of Edinburgh launched a global data institute for childsafety with the remit to collect improved CSEA prevalence data.

 From 2012-2017, she worked for UNICEF leading the Multi-Country Study on the Drivers of Violence, replicated in twenty-three countries globally.
 From 2017-2021 she led Data, Evidence & Learning at the Global Partnership to End Violence Against Children.
 Currently, she is co-leading efforts to build a global stakeholder-focused solutions hub for child sexual exploitation and abuse.

-She has a PhD from Columbia University, in New York City, a MPH from the University of Michigan and BSc (Econ) from the London School of Economics.
+She has a Ph.D. from Columbia University, in New York City, an MPH from the University of Michigan, and a BSc (Econ) from the London School of Economics.